liammcluckie/Cook-House/TESTING.md

 [See file here.](testing/cross-browser-test.pdf)

-- Referenced in the above document is a compatablity bug found in Safari due to the css property `background-attachment: fixed` not being fully supported.
+- Referenced in the above document is a compatibility bug found in Safari due to the css property `background-attachment: fixed` not being fully supported.
 This was being used to create a parallax effect when scrolling, it has now been removed but below shows how this originally worked.

 [Video of original desired parallax effect viewing in Google Chromw](https://www.youtube.com/watch?v=Xhi7vaV7i70&ab_channel=LiamMcLuckie)